Adaptive Principal Component Regression with Applications to Panel Data: Acknowledgements

 \section{Acknowledgements}

 KH is supported in part by an NDSEG Fellowship.
 KH, JW, and ZSW are supported in part by NSF FAI Award \#1939606.
-The authors would like to thank the anonymous NeurIPS reviewers for valuable feedback.
+The authors would like to thank anonymous reviewers for valuable feedback.

-\section{Results on martingale concentration}
+\section{Results on Martingale Concentration}

 In this section, we discuss the basics of martingale concentration that will be used ubiquitously throughout this work.
 Recall that a process $(M_n)_{n \geq 0}$ is a martingale with respect to some filtration $(\calF_n)_{n \geq 0}$ if (a) $(M_n)_{n \geq 0}$ is adapted to $(\calF_n)_{n \geq 0}$, (b) $\E|M_n| < \infty$ for all $n \geq 0$, and (c) $\E(M_{n + 1} \mid \calF_n) = M_n$ for all $n \geq 0$.
 We denote the ``increments'' of a martingale as $\Delta M_n := M_n - M_{n - 1}$.
 Results on martingale concentration yield a means of providing tight, time-uniform concentration for statistical tasks in which data is adaptively collected.
 Recent advances in martingale concentration have allowed for advances in disparate fields of statistical theory such as PAC-Bayesian learning~\citep{chugg2023unified}, composition in differential privacy~\citep{whitehouse2022fully, whitehouse2022brownian}, and the estimation of convex statistical divergences~\citep{manole2023martingale}.